Everything You Need to Know About Asbestos Awareness

 What is Asbestos Awareness?

 Asbestos Awareness is a naturally occurring mineral.
-It commonly uses in construction and industrial applications.
+Commonly used in construction and industrial applications.
 Due to its heat-resistant and fire-resistant properties.
 It composes of small fibres that easily breathe, resulting in major health issues.
 For Example lung cancer, mesothelioma, and asbestosis.
 Asbestos exposure is the major cause of mesothelioma, a rare and deadly cancer of the lungs, heart, or abdomen.

 Asbestos Awareness utilises in a variety of items.
 Such as insulation, flooring, roofing, and brake linings.
 It employs in the construction of ships, power stations, and other industrial contexts.
-Despite established health hazards, asbestos was not prohibited in the US until 1989.
-However, asbestos remains in many older structures.
-Asbestos-containing items are routinely imported into the nation.
+Asbestos use did not become illegal in the US until 1989, despite knowing its health risks.
+In many older buildings, however, asbestos is still present.
+Frequently brought into the country are products containing asbestos.
 Asbestos Awareness exposure can occur either by inhaling asbestos fibres or coming into touch with asbestos-containing goods.
 Symptoms of asbestos-related disorders may not appear for many years after exposure, and there is no cure for mesothelioma.

 asbestos is now classified as a hazardous material, and anyone performing work involving asbestos must have the appropriate licensing.
 Homeowners and building owners are responsible for ensuring that.
 There is no asbestos present on their premises and if any asbestos is discovered.
 It will remove and dispose of safely.